Petr Čech: Head injury

 Čech sustained a head injury in the match against Reading at the Madejski Stadium on 14 October 2006 when he collided with Reading midfielder Stephen Hunt inside Chelsea's penalty area within the first minute of a Premier League match.
-Hunt's right knee hit Čech's head, leaving the goalkeeper requiring treatment. Čech was taken off after several minutes and replaced by Carlo Cudicini, who himself was knocked unconscious later in the same game, forcing Chelsea captain John Terry to play in goal for the match's remaining minutes. Čech underwent surgery for a depressed skull fracture.
+Hunt's right knee hit Čech's head, leaving the goalkeeper requiring treatment. Čech was taken off after several minutes and replaced by Carlo Cudicini, who was knocked unconscious later in the same game, forcing Chelsea captain John Terry to play in goal for the match's remaining minutes. Čech underwent surgery for a depressed skull fracture.
 Initially unaware of the seriousness of the injury, the doctors later reported that it nearly cost Čech his life, and as a result of the collision, he suffered intense headaches.
 Chelsea went on to win the match 1–0.

 Chelsea manager José Mourinho blamed Hunt for Čech's injury, saying that his challenge was "a disgrace".
 He also criticised the South Central Ambulance Service and match referee Mike Riley.
 A number of commentators, including current and former goalkeepers, saw the incident as highlighting the need for greater protection for goalkeepers.

 Čech was able to return home on 24 October 2006 and participated in light training the following week.
 Chelsea, however, announced that the goalkeeper would be out for three months, in line with medical advice on the time needed for complete recovery from the skull fracture.
 In an interview, Čech said that he had no memory of the injury itself.